percona/postgresql-docs/docs/major-upgrade.md

     $ systemctl start postgresql-14
     ```

-6. Check postgresql status
+6. Check `postgresql` status

     ```{.bash data-prompt="$"}
     $ systemctl status postgresql-14
     ```

-7. Run the `analyze_new_cluster.sh` script
+7. After the upgrade, the Optimizer statistics are not transferred to the new cluster.
+Run the `vaccumdb` command to analyze the new cluster:

     * Log in as the postgres user